pkiraly/qa-catalogue/README.md

 Note: at the time of writing this Docker image doesn't contain the [web user interface](#user-interface), only the command line interface (the content of this repository).

+More deatils about the Docker use case: http://pkiraly.github.io/2020/05/31/running-with-docker/.

 ### Use

 ```